 Sometimes measuring value is hard, but it should be done even through indirect indicators.
 You should always aim to embed the data science and AI solutions or their outputs concretely into actual business processes and specific tasks in them.
 If a tight integration is not in place, there is a real danger that the solutions are underused, create less value than they could, and that the created value is hard to measure.

-When, for example, developing data science tools for creating data-driven and purchase potential based target groups, there is a big difference whether the tool is integrated to the digital marketing team’s daily work or not.
-If the tool is specified and trained to be part of the digital marketing process and if the target groups created with the tool actually flow automatically to marketing automation systems, you are going to create far greater value than without these.
+When, for example, developing data science tools for creating data-driven and purchase potential based target groups, there is a big difference whether the tool is integrated into the digital marketing team’s daily work or not.
+If the tool is specified and trained to be part of the digital marketing process and if the target groups created with the tool flow automatically to marketing automation systems, you are going to create far greater value than without these.

 Measuring value gives justification for the investments done and supports potential further development by giving a benchmark against which to improve.
-Furthermore, measuring value and A/B testing capabilities enable a constant growth hacking type of mentality which in my opinion is needed when developing data science and AI solutions – continuously striving for improved results is a common denominator in top performing data science and AI teams.
+Furthermore, measuring value and A/B testing capabilities enable a constant growth hacking type of mentality which in my opinion is needed when developing data science and AI solutions – continuously striving for improved results is a common denominator in top-performing data science and AI teams.

 In addition, data science and AI solutions are tricky in a way that without intervention the value they create tends to decay as a function of time.
 Properly measuring business value also allows organisations to notice these changes and act accordingly.
 Focus on this enables resilience in data science and AI solutions.

 The realisation of business value around the data science and AI capabilities is strongly dependent on the ability to free up time by automating a lot of the maintenance and development work in an efficient and scalable way.
 Why is this important when building resilience?
-It is relevant because the freed-up time can be used to keep focus in building additional value through new innovation and development, and in those larger changes in the world and behaviours, which require manual fine-tuning in the existing solutions.
+It is relevant because the freed-up time can be used to keep focus in building additional value through innovation and development, and in those larger changes in the world and behaviours, which require manual fine-tuning in the existing solutions.

 There are also large differences in how organisations can create additional value out of new data science and AI applications.
 These differences partly originate from different approaches in overall data science and AI platform architecture design.
-A strong focus on fast business benefits is mandatory, but at the same time sufficient time and vision need to be put into creating scalable and resilient solutions architecture.
+A strong focus on fast business benefits is mandatory, but at the same time, sufficient time and vision need to be put into creating scalable and resilient solutions architecture.
 Based on my experience, you can take steps in the right direction by focusing on modularity and microservices.
 When done well, this supports scalability by enabling far greater reuse of components between different use cases and resilience by making it easy to change or modify obsolete components without the need to make large changes to the overall solution.

 Minimise person dependencies

-One additional component in being resilient is related to the competencies and skills an organisation has accumulated in their data science & AI teams.
-There often is a lot of tacit knowledge regarding existing AI solutions and, unfortunately, this knowledge might even be really person dependent – deep understanding regarding the solution’s core embedded in an individual professional.
+One additional component in being resilient is related to the competencies and skills an organisation has accumulated in its data science & AI teams.
+There often is a lot of tacit knowledge regarding existing AI solutions and, unfortunately, this knowledge might even be person dependent – deep understanding regarding the solution’s core embedded in an individual professional.
 At the same time, the job market is not exactly stable and turnover does exist.
-Thus, to ensure continuity and velocity, organisations with data science and AI investments should focus on minimising person dependencies.
+Thus, to ensure continuity and velocity, organisations with data science and AI investments should focus on minimising personal dependencies.
 This is especially important as – rightly – data science and AI solutions are increasingly more business-critical.